Jee-El/reddit-in-valve-games/README.md

 - If you face any issues, contact me on reddit /u/jee-el, or open an issue on this repository.

-- The guides provided are just a few out of plenty, so feel free to use any other guide(s) to get git, ruby, and bundler installed.
+- The guides provided are just a few out of plenty, so feel free to use any other guide(s) to get Git, Ruby, Bundler & NodeJS installed.

 - Also, the linux guides are mainly for Ubuntu and its official flavors, but it should be easy to find guides for other distributions.